CHAMP1: Muscle development

-Clinical Significance
+Clinical significance

-Mutations in the CHAMP1 gene are associated with a neurodevelopmental disorder characterized by intellectual disability and severe speech impairment.
-This condition, often referred to as CHAMP1-related neurodevelopmental disorder, arises from a pathogenic variant in one of the two copies of the gene.
-The majority of cases result from de novo mutations, meaning they are not inherited from the parents.
+Mutations in the CHAMP1 gene cause an autosomal dominant neurodevelopmental disorder characterized by intellectual disability and severe speech impairment (catalogued as autosomal dominant intellectual disability type 40, and sometimes called CHAMP1-related neurodevelopmental disorder or CHAMP1 syndrome).
+The condition results from a pathogenic variant in one of the two copies of the gene, and the great majority of cases are caused by de novo variants that are not inherited from the parents.